 Teachers: Heidi Roston, Sarah Eckholm, and Hannah Kidder

-Infants from six weeks to 16 months are a part of Bet Shalom Yeladim’s infant program.
+Infants from six weeks to 16 months are a part of Bet Shalom Yeladim Early Childhood Center’s infant program.
 Our infant program follows the individual needs and schedules of each infant.
 This includes their eating, sleeping and diapering schedules.
 When the infants are awake they will have the opportunity to explore developmentally appropriate toys in the classroom, explore with different sensory and art projects, enjoy music with our Rabbis and explore Bet Shalom and it’s grounds (weather permitting) while on walks in their multi person stroller.
 Infants are also given tummy time throughout the day and older infants will explore the large muscle room to help develop their large muscles.
 Easy and basic sign language will be used to help provide the infants with a different means of communication.